chadsansing/ouroboros/gm-resources/planning/session-5.md

 The PCs make it back to the inner system, 20 years later.

 They're intercepted by the *Undertow*, a destroyer guarding the gate to Gemini.
-The Gemini refuses to let them pass and threatens to fire on them - clearly this is a Stranger incursion!
+The *Undertow* refuses to let them pass and threatens to fire on them - clearly this is a Stranger incursion!

 Another destroyer decelerates into near space.
 It's the *Godly Whale*.
 A familiar voice on the comms: "*Undertow*, this is *Godly Whale* actual.
 Fuck off.
 We're retrieving our asset, Purge your logs of the last 4 hours. *Ghost Shark*, it's Lifeboat.
 Welcome aboard."